 Colorado Distracted Driving Laws

 Texting while driving is considered a primary offense in Colorado, meaning that law enforcement officers can stop motorists just for committing this offense alone.
 In many other jurisdictions, texting while driving is merely a secondary offense, meaning that drivers can only be cited if they were stopped by police for another reason.

-Compensation for Victims of Distracted Drivers
+Compensation for Victims of Distracted Driving Accidents

 All car accidents have the potential to produce life-altering harm, lasting disability, and even death, and collisions caused by distracted driving are no different.
 The victims of negligent drivers can and do experience pain, suffering and often financial devastation from which it can be extremely difficult to recover.
 However, the legal system offers such individuals the right to seek substantial compensation from responsible parties, which could potentially include payment designed to cover:

-- past, present and future costs of medical carelessness
+- Past, present and future costs of medical carelessness

-- physical therapy expenses
+- Physical therapy expenses

-- rehabilitation services
+- Rehabilitation services

-- pain and suffering
+- Pain and suffering

-- emotional trauma
+- Emotional trauma

-- lost wages
+- Lost wages

-- reduction in future earning potential
+- Reduction in future earning potential

-- funeral costs in cases of fatality
+- Funeral costs in cases of fatality

-- lost support for dependents left behind
+- Lost support for dependents left behind